Business Law Is Different Here

 Steinberg Law is a small firm by design.
 We don’t dream of growing to 75 lawyers with support staff to match.
 We have worked for big firms.
 They have their place, but for most clients business law services can be provided better in a small firm setting.
 The personal relationships are closer that way, and since there is a limit to the number of cases that we can handle at one time you always have our attention.

 Most cases don’t require legions of associates to grind through piles of documents and bill endless hours.
 We use incentive-based fees, so to make money we have to know what your case requires and how to present it.
 We don’t have the luxury of turning over every rock to look underneath, and usually we don’t have to.
 We have the experience to know what’s important, what’s not, and how to present the facts persuasively.

 The use of technology is a given these days, but we were an early adopter of legal technology and continue to use it to give our clients a competitive edge and cost-effective representation.
 Some cases call for a high-tech presentation, some for low-tech, and most for a combination.
 Again, the key is to know what works.

 Frank Steinberg gives his time to a number of local organizations.
-He is serving his second term as Chairman of the Somerset County Business Partnership, New Jersey’s only fully accredited Chamber of Commerce.
-He is on the board of directors of the Mid-Atlantic Aviation Coalition, protecting the rights of New Jersey airports and aviators.
-He donates his time to speak to non-profit organizations on topics that include employment law and civil rights, and is active in his church.
+He has served as Chairman of the Somerset County Business Partnership, New Jersey’s only fully accredited Chamber of Commerce.
+He is President of the Mid-Atlantic Aviation Coalition, as well s on the board of the New Jersey Aviation Association, protecting the rights of New Jersey airports and aviators.
+He donates his time to speak to non-profit organizations on topics that include employment law and civil rights and is active in his church.